Pink and purple flowers bloom vibrantly, surrounded by lush green leaves, under a partly cloudy sky.

 What’s the Difference Between Alternative, Complementary, and Integrative Health?

-An increasing number of Americans are seeking out different, or alternative, forms of healthcare.
+An increasing number of Americans seek different, or alternative, forms of healthcare.
 In national surveys conducted in 2007 and 2012, more than 30 percent of adults reported using approaches that are not typically part of conventional medicine, as well as about 12 percent of children.1,2 Given the increasing interest and acceptance, it is likely that over a decade later, these numbers are even higher.
 In line with this trend, the National Institutes of Health has dedicated resources towards the National Center for Complementary and Integrative Health (NCCIH) to provide information about and scientific evaluation of various health products and practices.

 What is Alternative Health?